 There are other factors that can improve trust, including having live chat on your site.
 You can also add social media feeds.
-Social media profiles which you have lots of followers on, can improve trust because it acts like reviews by providing peer recommendation trust signals.
+Social media profiles which you have lots of followers on, can improve trust because they act like reviews by providing peer recommendation trust signals.

 Strategy Four: Gamification

-Gamification is one of the best options when it comes to conversion, because it taps into the human need to compete.
-Many aspects of gamification can be tied into building a mailing list or ensuring that your visitors are buying.
+Gamification is one of the best options when it comes to conversion because it taps into the human need to compete.
+Many aspects of gamification can be tied to building a mailing list or ensuring that your visitors are buying.
 A very popular gamification is a wheel-of-fortune game.
-This is where visitors are offered free spins on a wheel to win a price.
+This is where visitors are offered free spins on a wheel to win a prize.

-To claim their price, often a discount or free ebook, the user provides an email address.
+To claim their prize, often a discount or a free ebook, the user provides an email address.
 There are several apps that, on Shopify, can really help you convert more customers.
 One of these is Vitals, which is an app that has more than forty functions.